sridhar-ravi/Bioinformatics_CAC_2024/README.md

 # Introduction to Bioinformatics CAC 2024

 # Class Activity #1 – Standard Environment and modules
-If you have not done yet, ssh to your account on Frontenac or Alliance cluster eg: Graham or Cedar.
-If you don't have an Alliance account, use the guest account from your moodle.
+ssh to your account on Frontenac or one of the Alliance cluster eg: Nibi, Fir, Narval or Rorqual.
+If you don't have an Alliance account, use the guest or student account.

 ```
 ssh -X hpcxxxx@login.cac.queensu.ca
 ssh -X sa13xxxx@login.cac.queensu.ca
-ssh -X username@graham.computecanada.ca
+ssh -X username@nibi.alliancecan.ca
 ssh -X userxxxx@coss-a.c3.ca
 ```